 Project title: Monitoring Snow Phenology and the Spring Flood Pulse of the Yukon

-Project description: The Yukon River basin encompasses 832,000 km2 and is one of earth's largest boreal-Arctic rivers.
-Characterized by a long frozen winter season the river demonstrates an abrupt ice breakup and spring snowmelt-driven flood pulse.
-Capabilities for regional monitoring & forecasting of the flood pulse and river ice breakup in the Yukon and other northern basins is limited, but critical to informing flood related risks to regional communities and impacts to natural resources.
+Project description: The Yukon River basin encompasses 832,000 km2 and is one of Earth's largest boreal-Arctic rivers.
+Characterized by a long frozen winter season, the river demonstrates an abrupt ice breakup and spring snowmelt-driven flood pulse.
+Capabilities for regional monitoring and forecasting of the flood pulse and river ice breakup in the Yukon and other northern basins are limited but critical to informing flood-related risks to regional communities and impacts to natural resources.

-We used satellite multi-frequency daily microwave brightness temperatures (18.7, 36.5 GHz), from SSM/I & AMSR sensors, to derive a consistent multi-year record (1988-2016) of key spring snow metrics; including the date of snow melt onset (MMOD) and ice breakup (RIB), mapped to a consistent 6.25 km grid resolution.
+We used satellite multi-frequency daily microwave brightness temperatures (18.7, 36.5 GHz) from SSM/I and AMSR sensors to derive a consistent multi-year record (1988–2016) of key spring snow metrics, including the date of snowmelt onset (MMOD) and ice breakup (RIB), mapped to a consistent 6.25-km grid resolution.
 The satellite retrievals showed good agreement between station observations of and ice breakup (r = 0.61).
-The snow melt onset date retrieval was also found to be an effective 14-27 day leading indicator for ice breakup within catchments.
+The snowmelt onset date retrieval was also found to be an effective 14–27-day leading indicator for ice breakup within catchments.

-These observations show the capability for all-weather satellite monitoring & forecasting of the spring flood pulse and ice breakup in the Yukon and other northern latitude basins where cloud cover inhibits other forms of remote sensing.
-Details of this study can be found in: Pan CG, Kirchner PB, Kimball JS, Du J, Rawlins MA.
-Snow Phenology and Hydrologic Timing in the Yukon River Basin, AK, USA.
-Remote Sensing.
-2021; 13(12):2284. https://doi.org/10.3390/rs13122284
+These observations show the capability for all-weather satellite monitoring and forecasting of the spring flood pulse and ice breakup in the Yukon and other northern latitude basins where cloud cover inhibits other forms of remote sensing.
+Details of this study can be found at https://doi.org/10.3390/rs13122284.

 Sensor Type: Multispectral (approx. 4-12 bands);Passive Microwave;